The President's Task Force on

 President R. Gerald Turner created the Task Force on Sexual

-Misconduct Policies and Procedures on September 28, 2012, to examine how
+Misconduct Policies and Procedures on September 28, 2012, to re-examine the

-The Task Force will review benchmark practices nationwide and hear
+The Task Force reviewed benchmark practices nationwide and heard

 state and federal laws, especially Title IX of the Education Amendments of 1972,

 which requires colleges and universities to investigate and provide internal